carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 > [create a GitHub account](https://github.com/join)
 {: .callout}

+Make sure to login with your GitHub account and visit https://github.com.
-Click the green "New" repo button on the left hand side of github
+Click the green "New" repo button on the left hand side of GitHub:

 <img src="../fig/new_repo_button.png" alt="Green New Repo Button" width="100">